top of page

 Since her election in 2020, Jessica has brought millions of dollars into the district to invest in infrastructure, green spaces, education, violence prevention, and public safety.
 Her office has expanded services for seniors by hosting senior fairs, health clinics, and ensuring that everyone can access COVID-19 vaccines through their local pharmacies.
 When the unemployment system failed Pennsylvanians who had lost their jobs during the COVID-19 pandemic, Jessica publicly stood up to the Governor's Department of Labor and Industry, demanding and delivering benefits to workers.

+Prior to her election, Jessica was the Director of Development for the Pittsburgh Center for Autistic Advocacy (PCAA).
 Jessica is an alum of the University of Pittsburgh, where she was involved in the effort to organize a union of graduate workers.
 She knows firsthand the importance of organizing and the power that collective bargaining can have.

-Jessica is the first openly Autistic state legislator in PA and the first out LGBTQ+ woman in the General Assembly.
 Jessica has BA degrees in Political Science and in Communication Studies from Bethel University, an MA in Communication from Minnesota State University, and an MA in Bioethics from the University of Pittsburgh.
 She lives in the Southside Slopes with her cat, Ravi.

 bottom of page